Each person’s recovery from substance abuse

 • Making up for wrongs and the pain that was caused by the addiction

 This stage of recovery will go on for life.
-Goals in this stage are:
+Goals include:

 • Experience personal growth